Forbidden World: Production

 According to director Allan Holzman he began shooting without a script with these directions from Corman: "You have four days to write, produce and direct a seven- to eight-minute opening of a space movie… I'll give you an astronaut and a robot, and if you need any inspiration, I've always wanted to do a version of Lawrence of Arabia in outer space."
+Holzman created the sequence adding in a dog fighting sequence using footage from Battle Beyond the Stars, Corman was impressed and signed Holzman to direct.

+Forbidden World was shot under the working title Mutant over the course of a 20 day shooting schedule for under $1 million.
+Due to the rapid pace of filming and production, cast and crew often had to be careful what they touched or where they stepped as sets would often have wet paint while they were filming.
+The effects were crafted by Robert and Dennis Skotak.
+During editing, Holzman discovered he had insufficient footage of the titular mutant and called in John Carl Buechler to redo some of the sequences.

 Reception

 Review aggregation website Rotten Tomatoes gives the film a rating of 60% based on reviews from 5 critics.

 The Los Angeles Times called it "lively, amusingly gruesome."

 Home media

 On July 20, 2010, Shout!
-Factory released Forbidden World on both DVD and Blu-ray Disc.
-The DVD is a 2-disc set.
-This set also includes the original Allan Holzman cut that was rejected by Roger Corman due to having humor, while Corman wanted the film to be done as a straight sci-fi/horror film.
+Factory released Forbidden World on a DVD and Blu-ray Disc set.
+The set also includes the original Allan Holzman cut that was rejected by Roger Corman due to having humor, while Corman wanted the film to be done as a straight sci-fi/horror film.
 This is the first time this cut is available anywhere.

 On August 13, 2019, Scream Factory released Forbidden World on a single disc Blu-ray collectors edition in a steelbook.